xzxADIxzx/Crawler-Language/README.md

 * ati - while
 * cuth - why / because
 * coho - who / whom
-* arch - what it is like / equals
+* arch - what it is like / equals / as

 ### Particles of Time
 Subordinate clause can be used instead.